Winter food at The Needles Old Battery

 Come into the warm

-Open each weekend throughout the winter from 11am-3pm and every day of the half-term holidays (10-25 Feb, 11am-3pm), you’ll find warming food that’s perfect for refuelling after a long walk over Tennyson Down on a crisp winter’s day.
+Open Friday to Sunday (2 Nov-16 Dec, 11am-3pm) as well as Boxing Day through to 6 January (11am-3pm), you’ll find warming food that’s perfect for refuelling after a long walk over Tennyson Down on a crisp winter’s day.
 With dramatic views across the Solent, you can see the waves crash against the rocks and watch the ever changing winter light play across the waters as you tuck in to a hot and tasty lunch.

 Something for lunch

 Our dishes are all freshly prepared and filled with seasonal goodness.
-Some of our light lunches and sandwiches reflect the coastal location of the Battery, or the produce available at the time of year, but we also have a traditional favourites such as warming sausage rolls served with a side garnish.
+We use locally produced, creamy Guernsey milk, as well as Isle of Wight tomatoes in our recipes.
+Some of our light lunches and sandwiches reflect the coastal location of the Battery, or the produce available at the time of year, but we also have traditional favourites such as warming sausage rolls served with a side garnish.

 If you're feeling thirsty, we provide teas, including herbal, fairtrade coffee and hot chocolate, alongside a selection of cold drinks.